Aayush-Bhargav/Huduki-Find-Best-Offers/README.md

 ```
 npm install
 ```
-Open a new terminal
-Install backend dependencies
+Open a new terminal and Install backend dependencies
 ```
 cd backend
 npm install